November 14, 2022, 4:33 pm | Read time: 16 minutes

 - Cameras: Test of 5 Digital Cameras

-- Digital Cameras: This Model is the Test Winner at Stiftung Warentest
+- Digital Cameras: Test Winner at Stiftung Warentest is This Model

 - Digital Camera Test: The Best System Camera Under 1000 Euros

-- Compact Camera by Sony: The Best Digital Camera in Small Format
+- Sony Compact Camera: The Best Small-Format Digital Camera

 - The Best Bridge Camera: Panasonic Lumix DC-FZ1000 II

-- Professional DSLR by Canon: EOS-1D X Mark III
+- Professional DSLR from Canon: EOS-1D X Mark III

 - What Makes a Good Digital Camera?